 If you want to go deeper, I recommend these self-study guides:

 These below are affiliate links.
-For more information, please visit my disclosure page.

 Does my advice help?
 How are you improving your listening understanding?
 Share you experience and tips with us!